If you have any queries about the correct visa for a Capernwray Bible School, please email us email@example.com

 Read below for details about the different immigration routes and answers to some common questions.
-If you are unsure if you need a visa or whether to see a border control officer on arrival, please check your eligibility here.
+Please also check whether you need a visa or whether to see a border control officer on arrival, by using the UK Government checker here.

 DIFFERENT ROUTES / ELIGIBILITY

 You may study on any of our Bible School courses if you are either:

 - an Irish citizen; or

 - hold a UK Ancestry Visa; or

 - hold a Graduate Visa – currently available if you have graduated in the UK on a UK Student Visa; or

 - hold a Youth Mobility Scheme Visa – currently available for nationals aged 18-30 of Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea or Taiwan, and British overseas citizens, British overseas territories citizens, and British nationals (overseas).
 The UK Government has indicated that other countries including EU countries may be added to this list – please check here; or

 - are eligible under the Visitor Route (see below).